 Why is it important to understand shame?

-Shame is an important emotion entwined in addiction.
-It can be the reason some people choose not to take steps towards healing and feeling it can continue the cycle of drug use.
+Shame is an important emotion entwined in substance use.
+It can be the reason some people choose not to take steps towards healing and feeling it can continue the cycle of negative behavior.
 When we understand why we feel shame, we can take the steps needed to overcome it.

 The Difference Between Guilt and Shame

 Guilt and shame are two of the most commonly confused emotions.
 Both reflect our values in life and our perception of what is right and wrong.
-However, when we experience guilt, our conscience is telling us that we believe what we are doing violates our morals or beliefs.
+But there is a core difference between shame and guilt.

 Why Do We Feel Shame?